 Old War Horse Lawyers Club

-Brain Tumor Foundation for Children (now known as the Pediatric Brain Tumor Foundation), Board Member, President, and Chairman of Board during 1997-2012
+Brain Tumor Foundation for Children (n/k/a the Pediatric Brain Tumor Foundation), former Board Member, President, and Chairman

 $5.1 million dollar punitive damage award, plus damages and attorney’s fees, obtained in arbitration of tortious interference claims by SunTrust Investment Services against securities firm that hired employees subject to covenants not to solicit.